 Gift with reservation of benefit (GWROB) regime

-Currently, if the settlor was neither domiciled, nor deemed to be domiciled in the UK when the trust was settled, the non-UK situs assets of the trust would be excluded property and therefore the GWROB provisions would not result in an IHT charge for the settlor.
+Previously, if the settlor was neither domiciled, nor deemed to be domiciled in the UK when the trust was settled, the non-UK situs assets of the trust would be excluded property and therefore the GWROB provisions would not result in an IHT charge for the settlor.

 If a reservation in the trust ceases during the settlor’s lifetime (eg they are irrevocably excluded from benefitting from the trust), this can be treated as a potentially exempt transfer and may therefore be subject to IHT if the settlor does not survive a further seven years from when the reservation ceased.
 Whether a potentially exempt transfer takes place will depend on whether the settlor is a long-term resident at the date the reservation ceases.

-However, there is a limited measure of ‘grandfathering’ that will be provided for non-dom settlors of existing excluded property settlements, where the excluded property was comprised in the settlement prior to 30 October 2024.
-The non-UK situs property of such settlements will continue to be excluded property for the purposes of the GWROB provisions, and therefore will not be chargeable to IHT on the death of the settlor, even where the settlor continues to reserve a benefit in the trust assets after 6 April 2025.
+However, there is a limited measure of ‘grandfathering’ provided for non-dom settlors of existing excluded property settlements, where the excluded property was comprised in the settlement prior to 30 October 2024.
+The non-UK situs property of such settlements will continue to be excluded property for the purposes of the GWROB provisions, and therefore will not be chargeable to IHT on the death of the settlor, even where the settlor continues to reserve a benefit in the trust assets after 5 April 2025.

 Where such grandfathered settlements exist, advice should be taken to ensure that they maintain this status.
 Moreover, such settlements could still be within the scope of the relevant property regime from 6 April 2025 (see above) and additions into settlements made on or after 30 October 2024 will not benefit from these transitional rules.